 If you go to the trouble of taking such good care of your skin, make sure your towel is not going to be abrasive.
 We’ve found the most gentle towel around.
 It’s called the Cariloha bamboo towel.
-You can read our full review here.
+You can read my full review here.

 How Ann Webb Learned to Care for Her Skin

 Ann grew up poor in a small town.
 Unfortunately, she had severe acne, but there were no resources to help her condition.
 By the time Ann was 18, she was determined to find a solution for her skin problems, so she set off to meet anyone who could help.